Banbeucmas/banbeu-dotfiles-fushigina-miko/README.md

 ```

 For arch-based system.
 Edit `install.sh` and execute
-I recommend putting ignore option to `no` and set option to `partial` for existing user that has rice
+I recommend putting ignore option to `no` and set option to `partial` for existing user that has riced their setup

 Else, install `rofi` `sxhkd` `picom-jonaburg-fix` `mpd` `libmpdclient` `polybar` `ncmpcpp` `python-ueberzug-git` `xorg-xrdb` `xorg-xinit` `zsh` `stow` `gotop` `code` `zscroll-git`, cd to the repository and manually use `stow` to apply the config